 Significant Success as Lead IP Trial Counsel

-Our intellectual property lawyers have been consistently recognized as leading attorneys by Legal 500, Best Lawyers in America, Managing Intellectual Property, LMG Life Sciences, and Super Lawyers.
+Unlike many other intellectual property teams, we have extensive experience trying intellectual property cases as lead trial counsel and proven success in front of juries.
+We are able to counsel our clients strategically on how best to avoid litigation, while at the same time positioning our clients for success at trial should litigation become necessary.
+Our intellectual property lawyers have been consistently recognized as leading attorneys by Legal 500, The Daily Journal, Best Lawyers, Managing Intellectual Property, LMG Life Sciences, and Super Lawyers.
 We regularly represent clients in all the major federal patent and trademark venues throughout the country.

 Our team prides itself on having an incredibly diverse roster of lawyers of both national and international origins.
 We continually strive to present opportunities to lawyers of diverse backgrounds with the belief that a diverse team is the best team.